 - read carefully the terms of the contract attached hereto in order to understand the scope and limits of the coverage;

 Download the contract

-- review the scope of your personal insurance and, if it is not adequate, buy extra medical insurance to cover medical and hospital fees, compulsory for competitors in the rally; it can be combined with personal accident insurance.
+- review the scope of your personal insurance (and insurances provided by your sport license) and, if it is not adequate, it is strongly advice to buy extra medical insurance to cover medical and hospital fees; it can be combined with personal accident insurance.

 The rally's civil liability insurance covers vehicles on the official route of the rally.

-Vehicles that are not shipped on the organiser's ferries or travel outside the context of the rally (e.g. before and after the event) shall have local insurance taken out by their owners.
-Private tests carried out before or at the same time as the rally, as well as hazardous driving outside the competitive sectors, are excluded from coverage.
+Vehicles that are not shipped on the Organiser's ferries or travel outside the context of the rally (e.g. before and after the event) shall have local insurance taken out by their owners.
+Private trials carried out before or at the same time as the rally, as well as hazardous driving outside the selective sectors, are excluded from coverage.